ssmiller25/recipe/content/recipe/vegetarian_shepards_pie.md

 ## Instructions

+### Pre-prep

+1. Preheat oven to **400°F**.
+2. Mince shallots
+3. Cut up mushrooms, cauliflower, and carrots
+4. Cut and peel potatoes

+### Mashed Potato Topping

+1. Place potatoes in a pot of salted water and bring to a boil.
+Simmer until potatoes are tender (10-15 minutes).
+Drain and return potatoes to the pot.
+2. Add heavy cream, melted butter, garlic, and 1 tsp salt.
+Mash potatoes until smooth and creamy.
+3. Taste and adjust seasoning as needed.

 ### Vegetable Filling

-1. Preheat oven to **400°F**.
-Heat olive oil in a large skillet over medium heat.
+1. Heat olive oil in a large skillet over medium heat.
 2. Add shallot, mushrooms, carrots, and cauliflower.
 Season with 2 tsp salt and pepper.
 Sauté until mushrooms release their moisture and veggies begin to brown (about 10 minutes).
 3. In a small bowl, whisk cornstarch with 2 tbsp of red wine to create a slurry.
 Add remaining wine, vegetable stock, tomato paste, and peas; stir to combine.
 4. Pour broth mixture over sautéed vegetables.
 Cook for 2-3 minutes, stirring, until the liquid thickens and coats the veggies.

-### Mashed Potato Topping

-1. Place potatoes in a pot of salted water and bring to a boil.
-Simmer until potatoes are tender (10-15 minutes).
-Drain and return potatoes to the pot.
-2. Add heavy cream, melted butter, garlic, and 1 tsp salt.
-Mash potatoes until smooth and creamy.
-3. Taste and adjust seasoning as needed.

 ### Assemble & Bake